sveltejs/rfcs/text/0000-style-properties.md

 </div>
 ```

-This has the merit of simplicity and obviousness, and doesn't involve any extra code being generated, but it's also a hack: it signals that we don't consider component themeability to be a problem worth solving properly.
+This has the merit of simplicity and obviousness, but it's not particularly ergonomic: it signals that we don't consider component themeability to be a problem worth solving properly.

 ### Do nothing, but encourage `style` forwarding